jrdnh/jrdnh.github.io/content/posts/improve-model-navigation/index.md

     └── VariableExpenses
 ```

 We can navigate down the tree with regular attribute access (e.g. `NetIncome().revenue`).
-We can navigate back up the tree by creating a `parent` attribute for each line item node.
-Since we want to avoid memory leaks and parent nodes already hold a reference to each child node, we can create a managed property for `parent` that holds a weak reference to the parent object.
+We can navigate back up the tree by adding a `parent` attribute to the class for each line item.
+Since we want to avoid memory leaks where parents and children hold cyclical references to each other, we can make the reference to the `parent` weak and wrap it in a managed property to set and get it properly.

-Since we want autocompletion to work across the entire structure, we also need to make the node class generic with respect to its parent type.
-This will allow us to get good autocompletion and type hints for typing things like `expenses.parent.revenue` to navigate from the expenses line to the revenue line.
+We want autocompletion to work across the entire structure, so we also need to make the node class generic with respect to its parent type.
+This will allow us to get good autocompletion and type hints for paths like `expenses.parent.revenue` navigating up to the parent and then back down to a sibling.

 ```python
 import weakref